ogzhanolguncu/ogzhanolguncu.com/src/content/blog/implementing-distributed-counter-part-0-crdt.md

 ---
 pubDatetime: 2025-04-02
-title: "Implementing Distributed Counter: Part 0: Introduction"
+title: "Implementing Distributed Counter: Part 0 - CRDT"
-slug: implementing-distributed-counter-part-0-introduction
+slug: implementing-distributed-counter-part-0-crdt
 tags:
   - go
   - distributed
   - network_programming
-description: Implementing gossip protocol with golang
+description: Learn how to build a distributed counter from scratch using Go and CRDT (Conflict-free Replicated Data Types).
 ---

 This is the first of a series of posts about implementing a distributed counter in Go.